sijmenw/udacity-project04-advanced-lane-finding/README.md

 My code could be improved by attempting to detect more than 2 lane lines, and then use an extra model to rank these 'lane candidates'.

-With this method you could gain the maximum from both previous lane findings, and expected values by tuning the second model.
+With this method you could gain the maximum from both previous lane findings and expected values by tuning this extra model.